csae1152/FarmHandSqubs/README.md

 6. Enter the following command into the console URL: http://localhost:8000/farm

-7. Run docker on your local machine to create an image.
+7. Run docker image on your local machine.

 8. Start docker compose -p 9000:8000 <farmdiagnoser>` to run as a docker image.